kkevinchou/izzet/izzet/navmesh/README.md

   - store vertices in the detailed poly mesh
   - store triangles in the detailed poly mesh
     - seems like it doesn't store the polygons but triangles only??

-## Edge cases remaining

-- The winding order still needs figuring out.
-A lot of the geometry functions and their tests in polymesh_test.go assume a counter clockwise ordering.
-However, the Recast algorithm seems to construct contours in a clockwise order.